A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 9}

-This deeper pipeline keeps more K-tiles in flight at once.
-With only 2 stages, a small delay in TMA completion or barrier arrival can stall tensor core issue almost immediately.
-With 4 stages, that same delay is amortized across a larger prefetch window, so the consumer is much less likely to run out of work.
-This matters most on deep-K problems, where small bubbles repeated many times turn into significant accumulated latency.
+The deeper pipeline keeps more K-tiles in flight.
+With only 2 stages, a small delay in TMA completion or barrier arrival can stall tensor-core issue almost immediately.
+With 4 stages, that delay is amortized across a larger prefetch window, so the consumer is less likely to run out of work.
+On deep-K problems, those small bubbles repeat many times and accumulate into visible latency.

 Second, I decoupled the work inside the block using warp specialization.
-Instead of forcing the whole thread block to step through a synchronized load/compute cycle, I split the warps: one producer warp issues the TMA loads, and a consumer warp runs the math:
+Instead of forcing the whole thread block through a synchronized load/compute cycle, I split the warps: one producer warp issues TMA loads, and one consumer warp issues MMA:

 1// Warp 4: producer